radiantearth/community-sprints/11052019-arlignton-va/group-work/progress.md

   - allowing `properties` to be added to a collection: https://github.com/geopython/pygeoapi/issues/294
   - more sophisticated postgres connections: https://github.com/geopython/pygeoapi/pull/283

-* [Aligned STAC-specific endpoints more with OAF](https://github.com/radiantearth/stac-spec/pull/632) - also mentioned in a related [OAF issue](https://github.com/opengeospatial/ogcapi-features/issues/154).
 * [Franklin](https://github.com/azavea/franklin) work ongoing around filling in OFeat / STAC endpoints and an importer.
 Endpoint progress is visible in the README, open work is visible in the [PRs](https://github.com/azavea/franklin/pulls)
-* [Converted search metadata to context object](https://github.com/radiantearth/stac-spec/pull/633) - consolidated search metadata into a context object that the root level of the FeatureCollection.
-Slimmed down property names.

 * Completed some initial work on Python client for Maxar STAC catalog API
 * Begun creating a SpaceNet 2 static STAC catalog with label extension integrated
 - Validation Group